Southford Falls State Park: History

 The fast flowing waters of Eight Mile Brook as it drops steeply from Lake Quassapaug to the Housatonic River provided power for an early industrial complex, which at one time included gristmills, sawmills, and the shops of iron workers, button makers, knife makers, clothiers and other skilled tradesmen.
 Evidence in the channel suggests that man-made improvements were introduced to strengthen the river's flow.
 At the turn of the 20th century, the Diamond Match Company bought up the site and built a factory for the manufacture of cardboard matchboxes.
 After the factory burned down for a second time, the site was ceded to the state in 1927.
 The state park was established in 1932.

 Activities and amenities

-The park's recreational features include hiking trails, picnicking facilities, skiing and ice-skating in winter, field sports, and fishing.
-It is a designated Trout Park, stocked weekly with trout from the state's fish hatcheries.
+The park's recreational features include hiking trails, picnicking facilities, winter sports, field sports, and fishing.
+It is a designated Trout Park, regularly stocked with trout from the state's fish hatcheries.